 In this step, you must create three new shapes to form shadows below the jaw, the neck and above the back leg.
 Keep a small space between each new shape and the border of the old shapes.

 Finally, complete your work on the giraffe cartoon by adding two large shapes that will be colored in white.
 Use the transparency tool to hide the inside part of each shape.
 That's it!
-Your cartoon animal is now finished and ready to be displayed! :)
+Your cartoon animal is now finished and ready to be displayed.
+More cute giraffes can be found below. :)